 My name is Darice de Cuba, born and raised in Aruba.
 Residing in The Hague, Netherlands.
 Speaks a good amount of Papiamento, Spanish, English, Dutch, and some basic Dutch sign language.
 I can also lipread in all previously mentioned languages.
 Works as a front-end developer with a passion for inclusive design.
 I am also a speaker who gives talks about inclusive design and accessibility.
 You can reach me at darice [at] darice.org

 I also write elsewhere in Dutch.
-About a variety of topics from a personal point of view.
+About a variety of topics from personal experience.

 You can listen to my interview for the Dutch podcast “Ziek” or read the transcript.
 About being chronically ill.
 I also have a video interview where I talk about inclusiveness with Matthew Oliphant.

 - Late-deaf since 2007